jesusrodriguezgonzalez/Jesus-Rodriguez_Front-Final-Project-202201-MAD/README.md

 The functionalities of the tenant role are:

--You can view the house to which it is linked.
+- You can view the house to which it is linked.
--Generate new incidents and edit/delete the incidents created by it.
+- Generate new incidents and edit/delete the incidents created by it.
--Edit your profile data
+- Edit your profile data
--View the data of interest of your current contract at all times, as well as the attached contract
+- View the data of interest of your current contract at all times, as well as the attached contract

 ## Project setup & run project
 ```